-About Me (Max): At the time of writing (2020) I was a freelance optical engineering and camera design consultant.
-I've been through several startups through the pre-seed days.
+About Me (Max): At the time of writing (2020) I was a freelance optical engineering and camera design consultant, now the owner of Commonlands.
 I've been project based with a few Series A to Series D companies on their camera HW.
 I worked for a major US/Chinese lens manufacturer for 5 years.
 If you drive a US or European vehicle, you're likely driving around with several camera lenses from the company.

 There are five sections to this post.
 Click below to skip forward to what you're interested in: